pghvlaans/sbotools/development/index.md

 These features may be added in the future:

+* Hints for optional dependencies
 * Using (and generating?) `sqf` files
 * Blacklist scripts
-  * I'm having second thoughts about adding a blacklist.
-Local overrides (and simply using tags other than `_SBo`) are alternatives, and blacklist-honoring build queue creation strikes me as failure-prone.

 The above list is non-exhaustive and nothing on it is guaranteed to appear in `sbotools`.

+## Refinement Needed

+* Mass rebuild with `sboinstall`; use `sboinstall --mass-rebuild` or `sboinstall -r --mass-rebuild`
+  * Needs blacklist and resume capabilities for non-interactive use

 ## Completed for 3.1

 * Use multiple search terms in `sbofind`
-* Mass rebuild with `sboinstall`; use `sboinstall --mass-rebuild` or `sboinstall -r --mass-rebuild`